msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 ## Standard Reports

-Builds 2.3.0 and above will include standard reports by default in all instances of open mSupply.
-The 2.3.0 build includes the following reports:
+Version 2.3.0+ will include standard reports by default in all instances of Open mSupply:

 - Invoice Landscape
 - Item Usage